sapaladas/hyperspectral_images_processing/README.md

 ### Comments

-- Comparing the results obtained by all classifiers, we see that there are great differences between their respective errors
+- Comparing the results, we see that there are great differences between their respective errors
 - However, if we compare their success rates, we see that their performance is almost at the same level
 - Therefore, if we take into account both their errors and their success rates, we see that we have a clear winner
-- KNN classifier not only has the best overall success rate, but also the lowest error by a wide margin from the second ranked classifier
+- KNN classifier not only has the best overall success rate, but also the lowest error
 - On the other hand, the worst performing classifier seems to be the Minimum Euclidean Distance classifier
 - It is clear from the graph above that it ranks last in terms of error and success rate
 - The same conclusion can, also, be drawn if we look at its confusion matrix in the [notebook](https://github.com/sapaladas/hyperspectral_images_processing/hyperspectral_images_processing.ipynb)
-- We observe that it has more non-diagonal values than the other classifiers, which means that it has more misclassified data
+- It has more non-diagonal values than the other classifiers, which means that it has more misclassified data

 ## *Conclusion*